Goosebumps Review by Jason Solomons

 Jason Solomons-Film Critic

-Find out what one nursery thought of the Walk-A-Long London Bus in their review for us...
+See what one little girl and her Daddy thought of the Rubik's Junior in their review for us...

 Our young reviewer and his brother tell us what they thought of the new Cars 3 game...